-In some instances, a category may have so many participants that there needs to be two rounds of judging.
-In these cases, judges select up to two entries from each group.
-The entries selected continue to a second "run-off" round.
-Students in the paper, exhibit, and website categories do not need to be present for the Run-Off Round.
-Performance and documentary students MUST be present for the Run-Off Round but there will be no interviews; an announcement of the students continuing to the run-off round of judging for these categories will be made around lunchtime.
+In some instances, a category may have so many participants that there needs to be two rounds of judging; a preliminary and a final (run-off) round to determine the 4 highest ranked projects.
+In these cases, judges select up to two entries from each preliminary group of entries to advance to the final round of judging.
+Students in the paper, exhibit, and website categories do not need to be present for the run-off round.
+Performance and documentary students MUST be present for the run-off round but there will be no interviews; an announcement of the students continuing to the run-off round of judging for these categories will be made around lunchtime.